-A number of women and their husbands already filed lawsuits against several morcellator manufacturers after being diagnosed with aggressive uterine cancers such as leiomyosarcoma.
+A number of women and their families filed lawsuits against several morcellator manufacturers after being diagnosed with aggressive uterine cancers such as leiomyosarcoma.
+Many women who filed lawsuits died within a year of diagnosis.
 Their claims allege that device makers did not warn patients properly about the risks and dangers of morcellators and that they manufactured defective products.

 Floridian Peggy Paduda filed a lawsuit against Karl Storz Endoscopy America, the manufacturer of the Karl Storz Rotocut Morcellator.
 Paduda underwent a hysterectomy in 2013 to remove fibroids from her uterus.
 Doctors used the device to shred and cut the tissue to remove it.
 Prior to surgery, there was no evidence that she had endometrial stromal sarcoma, a rare and deadly cancer.
 After the procedure, however, doctors found that the morcellator spread the cancer throughout her abdominal cavity, shortening her life expectancy and reducing her quality of life.

-New York’s Brenda Leuzzi had a hysterectomy, during which her surgeon used an Ethicon Morcellex morcellator.
+New York’s Brenda Leuzzi had a hysterectomy during which her surgeon used an Ethicon Morcellex morcellator.
 Shortly after the procedure, Leuzzi was diagnosed with acute uterine leiomyosarcoma.
-Her legal filing states that Ethicon failed to warn her about the risks, complications and adverse events associated with the Morcelex morcellator.
+Her legal filing states that Ethicon failed to warn her about the risks, complications and adverse events associated with the Morcellex morcellator.